Alaska Water Quality at a Glance

 Anchorage Water Quality

-Anchorage Water & Wastewater Utility draws mainly from Eklutna Lake and reports results each year.
-Check the latest CCR for DBPs and other regulated contaminants3.
+Anchorage Water & Wastewater Utility draws mainly from Eklutna Lake and publishes CCRs each year.
+Use the latest CCR for your system’s reported results and treatment notes3.

 What This Means

-Your water generally meets legal standards.
-Some newer contaminants like PFAS can show up in testing near historic firefighting-foam sites.
-The EPA’s new rule sets very low limits (PFOS/PFOA at 4 parts per trillion)1.
-If you live near a known site or want extra peace of mind, a certified home filter is a reasonable added layer — especially for kids and during pregnancy.
+Alaska’s tap water often meets legal standards and can come from very high-quality sources.
+The biggest “watch item” is PFAS near some historic firefighting-foam sites (often airports or military facilities).
+EPA’s 2024 rule sets enforceable PFAS limits (including 4 ppt for PFOA/PFOS)1.
+If you live near a known site or want extra peace of mind, a certified home filter can be a reasonable added layer.

 We aim to stay current, but figures can change — always check the latest official reports for your address.